Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 A legal issue is **something that happens that has legal implications and may need the help of a lawyer to sort out - a question or problem that is answered or resolved by the law**.

-Cultural issues are **problems that occur when culture conflicts with systems, goals or other cultures**. (e.g religion, ethnicity, generation)
+Cultural issues are **problems that occur when culture conflicts with systems, goals or other cultures**. (e.g. religion, ethnicity, generation)

-Environmental issues are defined as **harmful effects on Earth and its natural systems due to the actions of humans**. (e.g pollution, animals dying, poisoning of the environment, deforestation)
+Environmental issues are defined as **harmful effects on Earth and its natural systems due to the actions of humans**. (e.g. pollution, animals dying, poisoning of the environment, deforestation)

 Privacy issues include companies using your personal data for their gain, e.g. TikTok seeing what trends you're into and giving you ads across other websites, which then track you and build up a profile of what you do online.
-To some people, this would be creepy, especially as there's no way to opt-out
+To some people, this would be creepy, especially as there's no way to opt-out.
 > If in doubt, just say that's what tiktok does because you'll probably be right either way

 ### Legislation relevant to Computer Science: